bu-cnso/git-introduction/github_model.md

 # The Github Model

-Github encourages a particular perspective of how to work in git, and it's encapsulated by the idea of the pull request.
+Github encourages a particular perspective of how to work in git, which centers around the pull request.

 ## Forking a project